1996 Acura NSX/NSX-T- Powertrain

 Traction Control System (TCS)

-New for 1995 is a drive-by-wire throttle system.
-This unit replaces the conventional throttle cable arrangement with an all-electronic system that senses the throttle pedal position and relays that information to a computer.
+The drive-by-wire throttle system replaces a conventional throttle cable arrangement with an all-electronic system that senses the throttle pedal position and relays that information to a computer.
 The computer, in turn, performs the actual throttle activation instantaneously.
 The system works by means of a throttle pedal sensor, a throttle angle sensor, an electronic control unit and a step motor to control throttle opening and provide fail-safe throttle operation.
 This system also helps to enhance the precision of the cruise control system.
-In addition to this, all electronic control systems have been streamlined to redcue weight and to improve reliability.